Fairchild Republic A-10 Thunderbolt II: Overview

 The A-10 has a cantilever low-wing monoplane wing with a wide chord.
-The aircraft has superior maneuverability at low speeds and altitude because of its large wing area, high wing aspect ratio, and large ailerons.
-The wing also allows short takeoffs and landings, permitting operations from primitive forward airfields near front lines.
-The aircraft can loiter for extended periods and operate under 1000 ft ceilings with 1.5 mi visibility.
+It has superior maneuverability at low speeds and altitude due to its large wing area, high wing aspect ratio, and large ailerons.
+The wing also allows short takeoffs and landings, permitting operations from austere forward airfields near front lines.
+The A-10 can loiter for extended periods and operate under 1000 ft ceilings with 1.5 mi visibility.
 It typically flies at a relatively low speed of 300 kn, which makes it a better platform for the ground-attack role than fast fighter-bombers, which often have difficulty targeting small, slow-moving targets.

 The leading edge of the wing has a honeycomb structure panel construction, providing strength with minimal weight; similar panels cover the flap shrouds, elevators, rudders and sections of the fins.
 The skin panels are integral with the stringers and are fabricated using computer-controlled machining, reducing production time and cost.
 Combat experience has shown that this type of panel is more resistant to damage.
 The skin is not load-bearing, so damaged skin sections can be easily replaced in the field, with makeshift materials if necessary.
 The ailerons are at the far ends of the wings for greater rolling moment and have two distinguishing features: The ailerons are larger than is typical, almost 50 percent of the wingspan, providing improved control even at slow speeds; the aileron is also split, making it a deceleron.

 The A-10 is designed to be refueled, rearmed, and serviced with minimal equipment.
 Its simple design enables maintenance at forward bases with limited facilities.
 An unusual feature is that many of the aircraft's parts are interchangeable between the left and right sides, including the engines, main landing gear, and vertical stabilizers.
 The sturdy landing gear, low-pressure tires and large, straight wings allow operation from short rough strips even with a heavy aircraft ordnance load, allowing the aircraft to operate from damaged airbases, flying from taxiways, or even straight roadway sections.

 The front landing gear is offset to the aircraft's right to allow placement of the 30 mm cannon with its firing barrel along the centerline of the aircraft.
 During ground taxi, the offset front landing gear causes the A-10 to have dissimilar turning radii; turning to the right on the ground takes less distance than turning left.
 The wheels of the main landing gear partially protrude from their nacelles when retracted, making gear-up belly landings easier to control and less damaging.
 All landing gears retract forward; if hydraulic power is lost, a combination of gravity and aerodynamic drag can lower and lock the gear in place.